 Ask: Is the distribution of percentages by purpose of device loan similar to or different from the national snapshot?
 Has there been a substantial shift in purpose of device loan over time (e.g., comparing the program data from FFY 2020, 2021, and 2022 reveals a significant move from decision-making to accommodation); if so, how can that be explained (and is it a good thing)?

 Decide: Do you need to change the focus of the purpose of device loans?
 How will you achieve this?

 Device Loans and Device Type

 How well do your device loans represent the full taxonomy of AT devices?
 You can generate a report that compares this activity by year, exploring the percentage of device loans by device category.
-You can also compare your state’s activity by device type with national data.
+You can also compare your program’s activity by device type with national data.

 Ask: Why do we have so many device loans in some of the categories, and so few in the others?
 Does this reflect consumer demand in our state?
 Is our data different than the national data and why?
 How can we explain changes over time, and differences among the device categories?
 What are the implications for adding to our inventory?

 Decide: Do we need to expand our inventory in one or more areas?

 Are you reaching the “targeted” populations described in the AT Act?

 Ask: How can we explain the distribution of borrowers/device loan participants?
 For example, does the fact that the AT Act Program’s regional centers are primarily centers for independent living explain why most borrowers are people with disabilities and very few borrowers are from other targeted groups?
 Is this distribution desirable?
 How does the distribution of borrowers by role in our state compare with percentages by role nationally?
 Has there been a shift in distribution of device loan participants over the last three years and if so, how can we explain that?